 You should state whatever policies are relevant in the email that includes the dashboard link.
 You should also set a schedule for emailing out the dashboard that is appropriate to it’s goal.

 Television or monitor

 Dashboards can be stylized and formatted to be displayed on televisions or other large monitors throughout an office.
-You can see the problem with needing to scroll here, it isn’t an option.
-I have seen dashboards presented on multiple television sets mounted to the walls of bullpens, office spaces, conference rooms, and lunch/break rooms.
+You can see the problem with needing to scroll here, as it isn’t an option.
+Sometimes dashboards are presented on multiple televisions mounted to the walls of bullpens, office spaces, conference rooms, and lunch/break rooms.

 From a technical perspective, there are a few other concerns.

 - You will want to know how the television connects to the network so you can determine how to get it on the TV in the first place.

 - You may need a dedicated computer or a wireless connection through Google Chromecast, Apple TV or similar technology.

 - You will want to know the television’s resolution, as this will determine if you need to make any adjustments to your dashboard design to be clear and readable.